Please link this guide if you use it as a reference for your own content

 A Thousand Floating Dreams

-Within Lisa’s Dendro-related teams, Thousand Floating Dreams does genuinely see notable worth as a weapon, often being juxtaposed with Lost Prayers or directly under Kagura’s Verity.
-In such teams, Thousand Floating Dreams buffs Lisa once in EM and twice in DMG%, due to it being recommended, in Aggravate, to have another Electro Unit as well as other Units like Dendro and a Flex slot.
+Within Lisa’s Dendro-related teams, Thousand Floating Dreams sees notable worth as a weapon, often juxtaposed with Lost Prayers or directly under Kagura’s Verity.

-For purposes like where sources of Slow Hydro may be present, allowing Lisa occasional Hyperblooms, Thousand Floating Dreams also does comparably better due to its raw EM.
+For purposes like where sources of Slow Hydro may be present, allowing occasional Hyperblooms, Thousand Floating Dreams also does comparably better due to its raw EM.

 The Widsith